Bell's Palsy: When Facial Paralysis Doesn't Get Better

 When should I see a doctor for Bell’s palsy?

-Patrick Byrne, M.D., M.B.A. , is a professor of otolaryngology – head and neck surgery at Johns Hopkins, and heads the Facial Plastic and Reconstructive Surgery Center .
-He’s an expert in facial reanimation – surgery to help restore motion and expression to the face after Bell’s palsy, stroke, or other conditions.
+Kofi Boahene, M.D., is a professor of otolaryngology–head and neck surgery and the director of the Facial Plastic and Reconstructive Surgery at Johns Hopkins.
+He’s an expert in facial reanimation — surgery to help restore motion and expression to the face after Bell’s palsy, stroke or other conditions.

 He notes that for persistent facial paralysis, it’s best not to wait too long before consulting an expert.

-“There's a window period after an initial injury when the muscles of facial expression are still salvageable,” Byrne says.
-“If we can intervene early and time it well, we can save the natural muscles of expression and regenerate that ability to smile and blink.”
+“There’s an ideal period after an initial facial nerve injury when the facial muscles are still viable,” Boahene says.
+“If we can intervene early and time it well, we can save the native muscles of facial expression and restore that ability to smile and blink.”
+Beyond this ideal window, the facial muscles become irreversibly paralyzed.
+Dr. Boahene says, “With facial paralysis, time lost is muscle lost.”

 Restoring Facial Function and More

-Byrne adds that his patients get a lot more than highly skilled facial plastic surgery.
+Boahene adds that his patients get a lot more than highly skilled facial plastic surgery.
 “We have a true team approach.
 In addition to surgeons, we also have a comprehensive research program that studies outcomes in facial paralysis.
+We combined the expertise of physical therapists and behavioral psychologists to get the best results.
+We are always innovating to solve our patients’ problems.
 We are unique in that regard.”

 The group also supports recovering patients with speech therapists, neurologists for facial motor testing and a facial retraining expert: a dedicated physical therapist who works with people affected by facial paralysis.